*Cash is the current overriding concern for individuals, companies and suppliers

 *A single, pan-European bond issue could be moving closer to reality

 The European Central Bank’s (ECB) latest (and much larger) response to the market fallout from the Covid-19 crisis is far more impressive than what it initially pledged last week, and more in line with what the market had been hoping for.
-The ECB’s initial response to the crisis had been to announce only a modest increase in its quantitative-easing (QE) programme, and this, together with very poor market liquidity, pushed sovereign spreads in the euro area wider versus German bunds, defying comments from ECB President Christine Lagarde that this would not be allowed to happen.
+The ECB’s initial response to the crisis had been to announce only a modest increase in its quantitative-easing (QE) program, and this, together with very poor market liquidity, pushed sovereign spreads in the euro area wider versus German government bonds (bunds), defying comments from ECB President Christine Lagarde that this would not be allowed to happen.

 The occurrences of the last few days have led us to turn negative on government bonds, because as economies run the risk of grinding to a standstill in the current crisis, cash becomes the overriding concern for individuals, companies and suppliers who need to get paid.

 The central banks are trying their best by slashing interest rates, but it is the availability of money that is the problem, rather than its price.
 For us, government spending through initiatives such as tax cuts, benefit increases or loan guarantees is the only answer, as such actions will supply the necessary cash to allow businesses and individuals to keep going.

 QE helps because it finances some of the government spending, but it will still require a substantial issuance of bonds, which is putting upwards pressure on bond yields as we have seen play out this week.
 In these unprecedented times, as has been mooted again over the last couple of days, a pan-eurozone bond where all members issue as one group, could be on the cards.
 Could Germany finally be willing to share its AAA credit quality?

 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
 Please note that strategy holdings and positioning are subject to change without notice